Minoo-Kim/ScrapeClassifyML/README.md

 handle edge case for non-existing data that was human inputted (implementation: have a specific flag for this case)

-svm: categorize with one hot encoding make more features on the content (hyphens, str length, data type, etc)
+svm: make more features on the content (hyphens, str length, data type, etc)